 In the very beginning of business page world (circa 2008), getting users to “like” your page was super important.
-Aside from showing the world how popular your business was in the way of likes, it also allowed you to broadcast anything you put on your business page to all those likers (fans).
+Aside from showing the world how popular a business was in the way of likes, it also allowed them to broadcast anything they put on their business page to all those likers (fans).

 The Decline of Organic Reach

-But, time passed and the ‘ol Facebook began offering DIY ads to these pages, and around the same time, you learned that many (most?) of your fans weren’t seeing the things you were posting!
-Here you were putting all this time and effort into making sure you posted every day, and it was falling on deaf ears!
+But, time passed and the ‘ol Facebook began offering DIY ads to these pages, and around the same time, page owners learned that many (most?) of their fans weren’t seeing the things they were posting!
+Here they were putting all this time and effort into making sure they posted every day, and it was falling on deaf ears!

-So you did some research and found out that this was happening on purpose!
-And Facebook was estimating that 18% of your fans (at most!) were going to see your posts organically (translation: without paying for them to be seen)!
+Savvy business page owners did some research and found out that this was happening on purpose!
+By this point, Facebook was estimating that 18% of business page fans (at most!) were going to see the posts organically (translation: without paying for them to be seen)!

-Fast forward a few more years and the “reach” began to dwindle further and only 2-5% of your precious fans you worked so hard to earn were seeing your posts organically.
-As if that wasn’t bad enough, you heard through the grapevine that in the future, 0% of your fans would see your posts organically .
+Fast forward a few more years and the “organic reach” began to dwindle further.
+By this time, on average, only 2-5% of the precious fans business pages had worked so hard to earn were seeing posts organically.
+As if that wasn’t bad enough, there was news traveling through the grapevine that in the future, 0% of business page fans would see posts organically .

-You kind of understood… Facebook is a business.
+Page owners kind of understood… Facebook is a business.
 It’s in the game of making money, so of course, they want as many businesses as possible to pay to be seen.
-But WHY, you asked, WHY am I still asking people to like my page?!
-Why does it matter if people like my page anymore???!
+But WHY, they asked, WHY are we still asking people to like our pages?!
+Why does it matter if people like our pages anymore???!

 The History and Science Behind the “Like” Button

-Through Likes, Facebook began building a history of everything every user was interested in.
-Their every Like was being added to their profile and was measured, eventually being compared against other users to find patterns and correlations; links between interests that could reveal detailed insights into who these users are and what they’re interested in.
+Through “likes”, Facebook began building a history of everything every user was interested in.
+Their every “like” was being added to their profile and measured, eventually being compared against other users to find patterns and correlations; links between interests that could reveal detailed insights into who these users are and what they’re interested in.